KimBergstroem/gamers_insight-CRUD-Blog-App/TESTING.md

 In this folder I created three separate files, each corresponding to a specific aspect of the project that needed testing.
 For conducting the tests, I leveraged Django's built-in testing framework and used the `django.test.TestCase` class as the foundation.
 This framework provides a robust and standardized environment for writing and executing tests, making it easier to assess the project's functionality and reliability.

 Before the testing process, it was needed to configure the project's settings in the "settings.py" file in order for the automated testing to work properly.
-I added this two condition:
+I added this two condition, 1 variable and 1 import statement.
+This was removed from settings.py when uploading the project to production in heroku for keeping the production settings separate from testing settings.

+- `import sys`
 - `TEST_APPS = ['blog.tests']`
 - `if 'test' in sys.argv or 'test_coverage' in sys.argv:
     DATABASES = {